-The creation of DOLs enabled a procedure, whereby people who lacked ‘capacity’ under the MCA, could if in their ‘best interests’ be lawfully detained in a hospital or care home, and effectively every decision made for them- medication, who they see, where they go, when they wash.
+The creation of DOLs enabled a procedure, whereby those who lacked ‘capacity’ under the MCA could, if in their ‘best interests’, be lawfully detained in a hospital or care home with every decision made for them, medication, who they see, where they go, when they wash.

 HL v UK held England’s common law detention on the grounds of ‘necessity’ was incompatible with Article 5 of ECHR

-The autistic gentleman HL, could not be detained under MHA 1983 as he was autistic and as non verbal deemed ‘incapable’ of being able to consent to treatment.
+This autistic gentleman HL could not be detained under MHA 1983 as he was autistic and as non verbal deemed ‘incapable’ of being able to consent to treatment.

-So the Bournewood Gap , as it is known , HL’s legal loophole, has since been remedied by the MHA 2007, defining behavioural disorders like autism as mental disorders, and the use of the MCA to assess an autistic /LD as ‘incapacity’ and detainment in their ‘best interests’.
+So the Bournewood Gap , as it is known , HL’s legal loophole was remedied by the MHA 2007, defining autism and learning disability as mental disorders, and the use of the MCA to assess an autistic /LD as ‘incapable’ and detainment in their ‘best interests’.

-So, it would appear HL v UK gave the UK government the excuse to watertight its legislation to remove the liberty of the ‘incapable’ because it was in their ‘best interests’ thus avoiding any ECHR challenge on lawfulness.
+So, it would appear HL v UK gave the UK government the excuse to watertight its legislation to remove the liberty of the ‘incapable’ if in their ‘best interests’ thus avoiding any ECHR challenge on lawfulness.